Bioconductor/BiocInstaller-1/cran-comments.md

 * checking package dependencies ...
 NOTE
 Packages suggested but not available for checking:
-  'BiocVersion', 'curl'
+  'BiocVersion', 'BiocStyle'

-`BiocVersion` is only available in Bioconductor.
+`BiocVersion` and `BiocStyle` are only available in Bioconductor.

-## revdepcheck results

-We checked 180 reverse dependencies (0 from CRAN + 180 from Bioconductor),
-comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages